Efficient Privacy-Preserving Computation Based on Additive Secret Sharing: Acknowledgements

 \begin{IEEEbiography}[{ }]{Zhihua Xia} received his B.S. degree in Hunan City University, China, in 2006, and the Ph.D. degree in computer science and technology from Hunan University, China, in 2011.He is currently an associate professor with the School of Computer and Software, Nanjing University of Information Science and Technology, China.
 He was a visiting professor with the Sungkyunkwan University, Korea, 2016.
 His research interests include cloud computing security and digital forensic.
 He is a member of the IEEE. \end{IEEEbiography}

-\begin{IEEEbiography}[{ }]{Qi Gu} is currently pursing his master degree in the School of Computer and Software, Nanjing University of Information Science and Technology, China.
+\begin{IEEEbiography}[{ }]{Qi Gu} is currently pursuing his M.S. degree in the School of Computer and Software, Nanjing University of Information Science and Technology, China.
 His research interests include functional encryption, image retrieval and nearest neighbor search. \end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{Jian Weng} received the B.S. and M.S. degrees in computer science and engineering from South China University of Technology, Guangzhou, China, in 2000 and 2004, respectively, and the Ph.D. degree in computer science and engineering from Shanghai Jiao Tong University, Shanghai, China, in 2008.
 From 2008 to 2010, he held a Postdoctoral position with the School of Information Systems, Singapore Management University.
-He is currently a Professor and the Dean with the College of Information Science and Technology, Jinan University,Guangzhou,China.He has authored or coauthored more than 100 papers in cryptography and security conferences and journals, such as CRYPTO, EUROCRYPT, ASIACRYPT, TCC, PKC, TPAMI, TIFS, and TDSC.
+He is currently a Professor and the Dean with the College of Information Science and Technology, Jinan University, Guangzhou,China.
+He has authored or coauthored more than 100 papers in cryptography and security conferences and journals, such as CRYPTO, EUROCRYPT, ASIACRYPT, TCC, PKC, TPAMI, TIFS, and TDSC.
 His research interests include public key cryptography, cloud security, and blockchain.
 He was the PC Co-Chairs or PC Member for more than 30 international conferences.
-He also serves as an Associate Editor for the IEEE T RANSACTIONS ON V EHICULART ECHNOLOGY. \end{IEEEbiography}
+He also serves as an Associate Editor for the IEEE TRANSACTIONS ON VEHICULART ECHNOLOGY. \end{IEEEbiography}

 [Power with Real or Secret Exponent]

 When the exponent is real as well as the base is negative, Algorithm \ref{alg:secpow} will produce wrong result, since the identity \ref{eq:pow} doesn't hold under this case.
 However, we note that the identity